What is an educational garden?

-This garden is intended as an educational to help the community develop its own resources.
-With the rise in prices in our grocery stores, materials for our constructions and all other resources, it is therefore becoming increasingly important to devote time to building a self-sufficient environment.
-A vegetable garden is a great way to give back to the soil and nature while spoiling ourselves while harvesting our food!
+This garden is intended as an educational tool to help the community develop its own agricultural resources.
+With the rise in prices in our grocery stores, materials for our constructions and all other resources, it is becoming increasingly important to devote time to building a self-sufficient environment.
+A vegetable garden is a great way to give back to the soil and nature while harvesting our food!
 The feeling of satisfaction at tasting our first tomato or our first cucumber is unmatched!

 At Tucker House, we will be offering monthly workshops throughout the year.
-Participants will follow all the steps necessary for a good harvest: design of the garden, planning, preparation of the soil and maintenance of a vegetable garden!
+Participants will learn to follow all the steps necessary for a good harvest: design of the garden, planning, preparation of the soil and maintenance of a vegetable garden.
 In addition, our visitors will learn how to save their seeds each fall in preparation for the next season!

 Meetings with our gardener and guided tours will also be offered and available!